What kind of educational background do I need to begin pursuing culinary education?

 How can I finance the cost of my culinary education?

 Financial aid varies depending on the culinary institution.
-The UT Culinary & Catering Certificate Program offers several different financing and payment options, including the Sallie Mae Smart Option Loan and our Deferred Payment Plan.
+The UT Culinary & Catering Certificate Program offers several different financing and payment options, including Sallie Mae Student Loans and our Deferred Payment Plan.
 If you’re eligible for education benefits through the GI Bill, you can apply them toward your culinary certificate with little to no out-of-pocket cost to you.

 What kind of job can I get after I graduate?